 1.4.
 Peripheral devices

 37. Peripheral devices are part of the powertrain.
-They can be energy storing, delivering and consuming devices or other parts, systems and control units.
+They can be energy storing, convering, supplying or consuming devices or other parts, systems and control units, which are essential to the operation of the powertrain.
 They are not understood as propulsion energy storage systems or propulsion energy converters of the powertrain.
 These devices are not providing different forms of energy directly or indirectly for the purpose of propulsion.
-Examples of peripheral devices are electrical capacitor, 12 V battery (partly), starter motor, intake system, fuel delivery system, electric power conditioning device, sensor, actuator, capacitor, electronic control unit, turbo charger, exhaust after-treatment system.
+Examples of peripheral devices are electrical capacitor, 12 V battery , starter motor, intake system, fuel delivery system, electric power conditioning device, sensor, actuator, capacitor, electronic control unit, turbo charger, exhaust after-treatment system.

 38. This concept is important to clearly distinguish peripheral devices from propulsion energy storage systems or propulsion energy converters of the powertrain, because otherwise conventional ICE vehicles can be understood as HEV.